choishingwan/PRSice/docs/quick_start_prset.md

 Paper on PRSet currently under preparation.

 !!!
 Important
     PRSet is currently under active development.
-Notably, the current version of PRSet available here only provides self-contained pathway results, which eg. do not account for pathway size.
-We are presently testing the power of PRSet Vs alternative pathway methods, so for now recommend assuming that other leading pathway approaches (eg. [MAGMA](https://ctg.cncr.nl/software/magma)) are most powerful for identification of causal pathways.
+Notably, the current version of PRSet only provides self-contained pathway results, which eg. do not account for pathway size.
+For now other leading pathway approaches (eg. [MAGMA](https://ctg.cncr.nl/software/magma)) might be more powerful for identification of causal pathways.

 # Preparation
-PRSet is mainly based on [PRSice](quick_start.md).
-To perform PRSet, you will need the following inputs
+PRSet is based on [PRSice](quick_start.md), with additional input requirements

 ## Input
 - **PRSice.R file**: A wrapper for the PRSice binary and for plotting